scpeters-test/sdf_tutorials/pose_frame_semantics/proposal.md

     5.1 Add a vertex for the implicit world frame.

-    5.2 Add a vertex for each model in the world.
+    5.2 Add a vertex for each model and light in the world.

     5.3 For each `//world/frame`: